B0T-Josh/GitUpdate/README.md

 option - if -a is chosen, type the name of the file that you wanted to add changes into.
        - if -c is chosen, type the message for the commit.
        - if -p is chosen, you need to type the branch to where you will push your work.
 This pushes your updates to the remote branch
-       - if -f is chosen, you don't need to type anything after it.
+       - if -f is chosen, you need to type the branch that you want to fetch.
 This fetches updates from the remote branch
        - if -m is chosen, you need to type the branch that you want to merge with.
 This merges your local repository with the updates from the remote branch
        - if -A is chosen, you don't need to type anything after it.
 This will fetch, merge, add changes, commit and push with one command
 usage: